bus710/stm32-development-in-linux/README.md

 $ sudo ./SetupSTM32CubeMX-4.27.0.linux
 ```

+Tips
-Tip: After installing JRE, please use a new terminal for STM32CubeMX installation.
+- After installing JRE, please use a new terminal for STM32CubeMX installation.
+- Also, in case of "No such file or directory" error has shown, install 32 bit JRE.

 ## Generate an Example